 This is going to be one epic road trip.
 You'll start in Northwest Missouri, travel to Southwest Missouri, then up to Central and Northeast Missouri before ending the voyage in Southeast Missouri.
-So gas up the car and grab some snacks, it's time to hit the road.
+You’ll explore everything from a one-of-a-kind children’s museum to a beautiful fine art museum.
+So gas up the car and grab some snacks, it's time to hit the road on an epic museum trip through Missouri!

 This unique museum chronicles the 130-year history of what was known as the "State Lunatic Asylum No. 2," and displays focus on 400 years of psychiatric history.
 Exhibits include, among other items: the Bath of Surprise; O'Halloran's Swing; the Tranquilizer Chair; and the Hollow Wheel.